 What are the Threats?

 Interconnected systems that aren’t locked down are vulnerable.
-A system used to advertise specials on a screen can be used for a full security breach because systems share network access and data.
+Professionals can use a system for advertising specials on a screen for a full security breach because systems share network access and data.

-Most stories, like the Asic breach, consist of intended programming being replaced with graphic videos or malicious messages.
+Like the Asics breach, most stories consist of intended programming replaced with graphic videos or malicious messages.
 Sophisticated hackers can use digital signage players to do more serious damage to a company.
 For instance, a casino in North America got hacked when attackers used an internet-connected fish tank as the starting point.
 It could just as well have been a digital signage player.

-Using the word ‘hack’ may be an over-exaggeration when displays can be accessed through public Wi-Fi or Bluetooth.
-Bluetooth has been used as an attack vector in the past.
+Using the word ‘hack’ may be an over-exaggeration when you and other key persons can access displays through public Wi-Fi or Bluetooth.
+Bluetooth was a popular attack vector in the past.

 As most screens are in public areas, it doesn’t take a sophisticated hacker to change the content on your screens.
 Someone can walk up, unplug your player and plug in their own.
-Your first step towards making your system secure is to restrict physical access to network devices.
+Therefore, your first step towards making your system secure is to restrict physical access to network devices.

 All public players should be kept out of sight, if possible, and in locked, break-proof enclosures.
-All screens must be securely attached to walls with attachments that are difficult to remove.
+So, all screens must be securely attached to walls with attachments that are difficult to remove.

-All PC ports and connections must be secured and the BIOS password-protected to prevent boot order from being changed.
+Last but not least, you must secure all PC ports and connections and the BIOS password-protected to prevent boot order from being changed.

 Operating System Security